srcLegend/Label-Printing/README.md

 ### Prerequisites

-- Python 3.8 or newer, tested on 3.12
+- Built and tested on Python 3.12
 - LaTeX installed on your system
 - Required Python libraries: `tkinter`, `natsort`, `qrcode`